How to Exercise Your Dog in the Winter | Pet Palace

 In short, yes.
 Typically, older or less active dogs tend to be more sensitive to the cold so it is recommended to partake in shorter and gentler activities when it is cold outside.
 As noted above, you’ll also want to provide additional warmth with sweaters, boots, or scarves to keep your pup comfortable during these activities.

-If you want to learn more about how to care for your pup in the winter months, check out our blog posts on cold weather activities and additional tips for winter activities.
+If you want to learn more about how to care for your pup in the winter months, check out our blog post on cold-weather pet activities.

 Lora Shaw